codeoverflow-org/nodecg-io-docs/docs/samples/tiane.md

 6. Login using your password.
 If this is your first run, then enter the password with which you want to encrypt your configurations and credentials.

-7. Create a new TINE service instance using the left upper menu.
+7. Create a new TIANE service instance using the left upper menu.

 8. Enter address of the TIANE-Server